Abi-1-2/M1-Project-march/M1-Project-march-main/1_Requirements/README.md

          It gives subject wise mark and grades to identify It also generate percentage also pass or fail in table formation

+ ## Weakness

+         It gives lot of server error while generating all student marksheet.

+ ## Oppurtunity

+          User can generate all subject marks,grades and percentage in a single sheet with neat tabulation.

+ ## Existing System:

+   Looking at the existing mark sheet management system, it is found that many educational institutions, mainly engineering colleges, have incorporated “Grading System” in their educational stream.
+But, the problem here is that they are still using manual methods for calculating grades and entering in them in the marksheet.
+This is a very time consuming and uneconomical process.

+## Proposed System:

+    In this proposed Marksheet Management System in VB.NET, automatic grade generation can be done.
+Basic information of the student such as courses taken, subjects, semester, etc. need to be provided, and then the grades are calculated automatically and the final result is shown.

+ ## Features:

+   Two main features of this project are: entering marks in mark sheet and printing marks.
+Both these functions are done automatically by this software application.
+Some other features of the project are save, cancel and exit from the application.

+   The marksheet entry form includes “student details” and “grade points obtained” by the student.
+Students’ name, registration number, exam roll no., semester, courses and exam type are to be provided in student details.
+All these information are saved in the system.

 ## REQUIREMENTS:

 ## High level requirements: